milesj/shapeshifter/README.md

 * `--schemas` (bool) - Include schema class exports in the output.
 Defaults to "false".
 * `--strip-prop-types` (bool) - Wrap PropType definitions in `process.env.NODE_ENV` production expressions, allowing them to be removed with dead code elimination.
-* `--types` (bool) - Include type definition exports in the output.
-Defaults to "false".
 * `--typescript` (bool) - Generate TypeScript definitions.
 Defaults to "false".
 * `--use-define` (bool) - Update all schema relations to use `Schema#define`.